TM

 1) Crawl everything that exists.
 With Screaming Frog, export all old URLs, including status codes and metadata.

-2) Every important URL gets a destination.
-That's redirect mapping.
-Old service page to a new service page, old blog article to a new article or a thematically fitting overview page.
-We avoid "Everything on the homepage," as that's rarely useful for users and Google.
+2) Every important URL gets a target.
+This is the redirect mapping.
+Old service page to new service page, old blog post to new post or a thematically appropriate overview page.
+We avoid "everything to the homepage," as it's rarely meaningful for users and Google.

 4) Monitor closely after launch.
-In Google Search Console, we check indexing, crawl errors, and sitemaps.
-In Analytics, we check if conversions and events fire cleanly.
-And we keep an eye on important keywords – not hourly, but regularly.
+In Google Search Console, we check indexing, crawling errors, and sitemaps.
+In Analytics, we check if conversions and events are triggered cleanly.
+And we keep an eye on the main keywords – not hourly, but regularly.

-SEO migration doesn't only concern Google.
+SEO migration affects not only Google.
 A relaunch also breaks links from ads, newsletters, PDFs, social profiles, and partner sites.
-We therefore compile a brief "link maintenance" list: the 20 most important external locations that need updating post go-live.
+We therefore create a short "link maintenance" list in parallel: the 20 most important external locations that need updating after go-live.

-We like to plan relaunches so that you don't go live in the middle of the biggest campaign window.
-A "soft launch" in a quieter week gives you room to catch unexpected effects.
+We plan relaunches so that you don't go live in the middle of the biggest campaign window.
+A "soft launch" in a quieter week gives you room to absorb unexpected effects.

-If you consistently follow these four steps, the likelihood is high that your relaunch won't end as an SEO shock but as a clean transition.
-That's exactly what it's about: no magic – just diligence.
+If you execute these four steps consistently, the likelihood is high that your relaunch won't end in an SEO shock but as a smooth transition.
+And that's precisely the goal: no magic – just diligence.

 Get a clear redirect plan before go-live.

-At Pola, when we talk about performance, we don't just mean "better scores."
+When we talk about performance at Pola, we don't just mean "better scores."
 We mean: less frustration, fewer drop-offs – and less digital waste.

 In everyday life, a website often grows unnoticed: new tracking scripts, larger images, additional fonts, embedded videos.
-Every little request seems harmless.
-Together, it becomes heavy.
+Each small wish seems harmless.
+Together it becomes heavy.

 During a relaunch, you have the rare opportunity to consciously reduce.
-Our approach is very specific:
+Our approach is very concrete:

 And: We talk about hosting.
-If you're moving anyway, it's often a good time to switch to an eco-power or green hosting model.
-This is not the only adjustment screw – but one that's easy to do when everything is being rebuilt anyway.
+If you're moving anyway, it's often a good time to switch to a green power or green hosting model.
+It's not the only adjustment – but one that's easy to do when rebuilding anyway.

 For teams, it's helpful to make performance tangible.
-For this, the Core Web Vitals and tools like PageSpeed Insights or Lighthouse are suitable.
+The Core Web Vitals and tools like PageSpeed Insights or Lighthouse are suitable for this.
 The effect is not just "SEO."
 It's human: If a page responds noticeably faster, it's perceived as more reliable.

-And here's a fresh perspective that's rarely found in relaunch checklists: Performance is also an attitude.
-You decide whether your website respects attention – and whether it respects resources.
+And here's a fresh perspective, rarely seen in relaunch checklists: Performance is also an attitude.
+You decide whether your website respects attention – and whether it values resources.

-Accessibility is often treated as an additional task: "We'll do that later."
+Accessibility is often treated as an extra task: "We'll do it later."
 Our experience is: Later it becomes more expensive – and worse.

-Since 2025, accessibility has been much more in focus in Europe, because the European Accessibility Act has shifted from "nice" to "necessary" in many areas.
-Even if not every company is immediately obligated, expectations have noticeably increased: Users compare.
-And many people were always there – they were just too often excluded.
+Since 2025, accessibility in Europe has been much more in focus because the European Accessibility Act has shifted in many areas from "nice" to "necessary."
+Even if not every company is immediately obligated, expectations have significantly increased: Users compare.
+And many people have always been there – they were just too often excluded.

-During a relaunch, new components arise: buttons, forms, navigation, maps, accordions, cookie banners.
-These building blocks determine whether a page is operable with a keyboard, whether screen readers make sense of it, and whether contrasts are correct.
+During a relaunch, new components are created: buttons, forms, navigation, maps, accordions, cookie banners.
+These elements determine whether a page is operable with a keyboard, whether screen readers make sense of it, whether contrasts are right.

-If you retrofit this after design, you have to rebuild the foundation.
+If you retrofit that after design, you have to rebuild foundations.
 If you plan it from the start, it becomes part of your system.

-We like to integrate accessibility into rules, not individual "fixes."
-Specifically:
+We like to incorporate accessibility into rules, not individual "fixes."
+Specifically, this means:

-1) Contrast and typography are set early, so it's not newly debated for each page later.
+1) Contrast and typography are set early, so that later not every page is renegotiated.

 2) Components get clear states (focus, hover, error, disabled), so forms don't become stumbling blocks.

-3) We test early and simply: with the keyboard, with a screen reader spot-check, with tools like axe DevTools or WAVE.
-These tools don't replace a full audit, but they prevent typical beginner mistakes.
+3) We test early and simply: with a keyboard, with a screenreader spot check, with tools like axe DevTools or WAVE.
+These tools don't replace a full audit, but they prevent the typical beginner mistakes.

-For us, accessibility isn't a "compliance block," but a matter of respect.
-And it amazingly fits with conversion: A clear, understandable interface helps everyone – not just people with disabilities.
+Accessibility is not a "compliance block" for us but a matter of respect.
+It fits surprisingly well with conversion: A clear, understandable interface helps everyone – not just people with limitations.

 The most underestimated part of a relaunch is rarely the design – it's the question: What do we keep, what do we delete, what do we rewrite?

 We've seen relaunches that were technically clean but still didn't perform.
-Not because Google was mean, but because the new content suddenly didn't provide a clear answer anymore.
+Not because Google was mean, but because new content suddenly provided no clear answers.

 Many teams have "accumulated" over the years: old landing pages, duplicate service pages, news posts, PDFs.
-The reflex during a relaunch is then: delete everything, start anew.
+The reflex at relaunch is: Throw everything away and start anew.

-Our experience: that's risky.
-Google often rewards precisely the content that has built trust over time.
-When you remove these pages, you also remove their signals.
+Our experience: That's risky.
+Google often rewards exactly the content that has built trust over time.
+If you remove these pages, you also remove their signals.

 To prevent content decisions from sinking into discussions, we use a simple classification:

 1) Carriers: Pages that demonstrably bring traffic, inquiries, or trust.
-These are migrated and improved with priority.
+These are prioritized for migration and improvement.

-2) Misleaders: Pages that raise false expectations or are unclear.
+2) Misleaders: Pages that set false expectations or are unclear.
 These are rethought.

-3) Ballast: Content without a purpose or outdated offering.
-These may go – but not without a trace.
-They need a clean redirect or a conscious "farewell" strategy.
+3) Ballast: Content without purpose or with outdated offerings.
+These can go – but not without a trace.
+They need a clean redirect or a deliberate "farewell" strategy.

-You can support these classes with data: In Google Search Console, you see which URLs are visible for which queries.
-In GA4, you can see which pages appear in journeys leading to conversions.
+You can underpin these classes with data: In Google Search Console, you see which URLs are visible for which queries.
+In GA4, you recognize which pages appear in journeys leading to conversions.

-Here's a perspective that we as a branding and product team find particularly important: Structure is language.
+Here's a perspective we find particularly important as a branding and product team: Structure is language.
 If your website is just a list of menu items, the red thread is missing.
-If it, however, has a clear dramaturgy, it becomes digital brand leadership.
+If it has a clear dramaturgy, it becomes digital brand guidance.

-A relaunch is often the moment when you decide: Do you just want to store information – or do you want to guide people?
-For purpose brands, this is particularly noticeable: Values don't have to stand in a paragraph, they have to be visible in decisions.
-For example, in how transparently you speak about impact, how clearly you explain offers, how little distraction you allow.
+A relaunch is often the moment when you decide: Do you just want to store information – or guide people?
+For Purpose Brands, this is particularly noticeable: Values don't have to be in a paragraph; they need to be visible in decisions.
+For example, in how transparently you talk about impact, how clearly you explain offerings, how little distraction you allow.

 Launch day is emotional.
 For weeks everything is "almost ready," and suddenly it's public.
-Exactly then the mistakes happen that you'd later prefer to undo: a form that doesn't send.
-A tracking that counts nothing.
-A robots.txt that accidentally blocks everything.
+That's exactly when the mistakes happen that you'd later like to undo: a form that doesn't send.
+A tracking issue that doesn't count.
+A robots.txt that inadvertently blocks everything.

-To prevent this, we treat the launch like a small, consciously planned handover – not like a moment when you just press "Publish."
+To prevent this, we treat the launch as a small, consciously planned handover – not a moment where you just hit "publish."

-We like to keep testing lean but consistent.
+We like testing to be lean but consistent.
 A good plan doesn't have to be 80 pages long.
-It just needs to cover the few things that support your business:
+It needs to cover the few things that support your business:

 1) Test critical journeys (contact, purchase, booking, newsletter) in at least two browsers and on mobile.

-2) Verify tracking: Do events align in GA4?
-Are conversions coming in?
+2) Verify tracking: Do events match in GA4?
+Are conversions arriving?
 Are consent settings correct?
-A quick check with the browser debugger or the Tag Assistant often helps here.
+Often a quick check with the browser debugger or Tag Assistant helps.

-4) Performance spot-check with PageSpeed Insights on the most important page types.
+4) Spot-check performance with PageSpeed Insights on the most important page types.

 We always plan a stabilization phase after the relaunch.
 Why?
-Because rankings may fluctuate, because users do things no team foresaw, and because real use is different from staging.
+Because rankings can fluctuate, because users do things no team foresaw, and because real usage is different from staging.

-This attitude is underrepresented in many guides: A relaunch isn't "complete" when it's online.
-It's complete when it's stable.
+This attitude is underrepresented in many guides: A relaunch is not "finished" when it's online.
+It's finished when it's stable.

-And if you want to take some pressure off: Perfection isn't a sensible launch standard.
-What's important is that the foundations are set.
-Everything else improves if you measure, observe, and iterate.
+And if you want to take a bit of pressure off: Perfection is not a sensible launch ambition.
+What matters is that the cornerstones are in place.
+Everything else improves when you measure, observe, and iterate.

-This way, a relaunch isn't a torturous effort every two years – but a step towards a website that can live and grow with you.
+That's how a relaunch doesn't become a strain every two years – but a step towards a website that can live and grow with you.

-If you want, we can outline your next steps.
+If you want, we can outline the next steps for you.

-Frequent questions about costs, duration, SEO, CMS, risks, and roles in the team – answered briefly and honestly.
+Frequently asked questions about costs, duration, SEO, CMS, risks, and team roles – answered briefly and honestly.

 Our plans